Mt. Brennisteinsalda, also called the Sulphur Wave, is a rainbow-colored mountain in Landmannalaugar.

-Hiking Mt.
+How to Hike Mt.
 Brennisteinsalda

 Hiking the Brennisteinsalda loop can be confusing.
 To get to and from the Landmannalaugar campground, you will hike several different trails, combining them into a loop.
 The trail colors change multiple times on this hike, so you need to pay close attention to the trail markers and the trail signs.

 This hike starts and ends at the Landmannalaugar campground.

 From the campground, walk south towards Blahnúkúr, the massive, blueish-gray mountain in the photo below.

 There will be a sign pointing to the right, labeled Graenagil, the white trail.
 For approximately 1 km, you will walk through Graenagil canyon.
 Blahnúkúr will be on your left and the Laugarhaun lava field will be to your right.

 Once in the lava field, you will arrive at this sign.
 Follow the sign to Laugavegur and Hrafntinnusker.

 For several hundred meters you will hike through the rough, jagged rocks of the Laugarhaun lava field.
 This part of the trail is labeled with yellow trail markers.